DigicoolThings/HxD_DasmDataInspectorPlugin/README.md

-# Disassembly Plugin for HxD's Data inspector (HxD v2.4.0.0)
+# Disassembly Plugin for HxD's Data inspector

 This plugin is for Maël Hörz's excellant HxD hex and disk editor, which is available at: http://mh-nexus.de/hxd

+This plugin is compiled for HxD v2.5.0.0

 ## Background